Richard Schroeder: University of California Santa Barbara

 Schroeder then swam for Hall of Fame Head Coach Gregg Wilson and Coach Tom Chasson at the University of California Santa Barbara graduating around 1986.
 He swam for UC Santa Barbara from 1981-1985, and earned All American status in the 100 and 200 breaststroke in the years 1983 and 1985.
 He earned a Big West Conference title in the 100 breaststroke in 1985, his Senior year.
 The U Cal Santa Barbara swim team won the Big West Conference title all four years Schroeder swam for the team.
 At the 1985 NCAA championships, a disappointing performance led him to a temporary retirement from elite swim training and competition.

 Schroeder was considered among the ten fastest swimmers in the world in the 100 breaststroke between 1983-1990.

-He married Dawn Schroeder who he met while at the University of California Santa Barbara.
+He married Dawn Schroeder whom he met while at the University of California Santa Barbara.
 Dawn also swam for UC Santa Barbara, and later taught Elementary School in Goleta, California.
 Schroeder's son Grant played Water Polo for two years and was on the Triathlon team at UC Berkeley where he won the University medal for academics, and his research in Biology.
 Schroeder's younger daughter Erica participated in Track and Field at the University of Washington.